chrysante/csp/README.md

         float m_size;
     };

-Note that all concrete classes must pass their type ID to the constructor of their parent class
+Note that all concrete classes must ensure that the type ID is setup correctly, usually by passing their type ID to the constructor of their parent class

     class Cat: public Mammal {